Language Support «Prev Next»

 STARTUP;

-2. Ensure compatibility with existing applications before modifying the character set.
+2. Confirm compatibility with existing applications before modifying a character set on a live system.

 SELECT column_name, char_length, char_used